Matru Sewa Sangh

 Matru Sewa Sangh is an Indian non-profit organisation founded in 1921, by Kamalatai Hospet and Venutai Nene in Nagpur, Maharashtra.
 It runs a network of sites dedicated to providing health services to the poor, including a maternity hospital, school for the intellectually disabled, home for the aged, child adoption services, working women's hostel and family counseling center.
 It also runs the Institute of Social Work, affiliated with Nagpur University, which provides adult education and development programmes.
 Matru Sewa Sangh was founded by Kamalatai Hospet (1896–1981) and Venutai Nene (1896–1973).

+Matru Sewa Sangh has gradually expanded its activities beyond maternal health, establishing centres across central India that focus on community welfare, social rehabilitation and accessible healthcare.
+Over the decades, the organisation introduced specialised services such as neonatal care, disability support, geriatric care and women’s shelter facilities, reflecting its broader mandate of social development.
+Its programmes are designed to serve economically disadvantaged groups, with an emphasis on preventive healthcare, education, and training in social work.

 Recognition

 The leaders of Indian society, such as Jawaharlal Nehru and Indira Gandhi, among others, recognised Matru Sewa Sangh's work over the course of its existence.

 Awards to the organisation and its staff include: